 Information about the School

 Public examination results consistently place Withington amongst the top schools in the UK.
-In 2018, our pupils were awarded 91% grades A*, A or B at A Level, with 43% overall being at A*.
-At GCSE, 92% of all papers taken were awarded the top 9 to 7 or A** to A grades.
+In 2019, our pupils were awarded 93% grades A*, A or B at A Level, with 32% overall being at A*.
+At GCSE, 90% of all papers taken were awarded the top 9 to 7 or A** to A grades.
 Sixth Formers leave to study a wide range of degree courses at leading universities in the UK and overseas.
-The Sutton Trust reported in 2012 that Withington was the second most successful school (state or independent) in the country for placing students in the 30 most selective UK universities over the previous three years.
-Results in A-Level and GCSE examinations have seen Withington ranked in national league tables as the top girls’ independent school in the North West of England, recognised most recently in The Sunday Times Schools Guide 2022.
+Results in A Level and GCSE examinations have seen Withington ranked consistently in national league tables as the top girls’ independent school in the North West of England, recognised most recently in The Sunday Times Schools Guide 2022.
 Read more…

 Academic excellence is secured alongside an extensive range of extracurricular opportunities, including Music, Drama, Sport, Mathematics, Linguistics and Science Olympiads, the Duke of Edinburgh’s Award and the Young Enterprise Scheme, Model United Nations, Debating and Robotics Clubs, to name but a few.
-Sixth Formers work as voluntary assistants in local primary schools, a centre for severely disabled children, residential homes, hospices and hospitals.
-All girls, throughout the School, engage in charity fundraising, collectively raising £26,814 in 2017-18.
-There are special links with Barnardo’s, two schools and a hospital in Kenya and a school in Uganda.
-Groups of Upper Sixth Formers engage in voluntary projects in The Gambia and Uganda each year and pupils take part in annual World Challenge expeditions.
 Academic departments offer subject-related trips and activities in addition to cultural trips at home and overseas.
+All pupils throughout the School engage in charity fundraising initiatives and we have a well-established and successful Partnership programme, working with local maintained schools, charitable organisations, local retirement homes and projects in Kenya and Uganda.
+Read more…

 Pupils come from a wide geographical area around the Manchester locality, and from many different social, cultural and religious backgrounds, creating a diversity in which the School rejoices.
 The School is non-denominational and girls of all faiths, or none, are equally welcome.
 Through the Withington Girls’ School Trust, up to 100 means-tested bursaries are offered each year according to need.
 The Governing Body is strategically focused and highly supportive of all areas of the School.

 The forward-looking development programme has, over the last ten years, provided a new Sixth Form Centre together with six new classrooms (which were opened in May 2009), a refurbished Art Room (opened in 2012) and a number of new facilities opened in September 2015 including a purpose-built Junior School, an expanded and re-equipped suite of Chemistry laboratories, a Design Technology workroom and a central ‘Hub’ which provides exhibition and social space for pupils as well as facilitating access to all the School’s main buildings.
-This year, a brand-new Sport & Fitness Centre was completed.
-Officially opened by Dame Sarah Storey DBE in July 2018, the new facility provides an expanded area for sports and PE; viewing galleries; a large fitness suite; a ‘mind and body’ studio and a welcoming reception and hospitality area.
+In 2018, a brand-new Sport & Fitness Centre was completed.
+Officially opened by Dame Sarah Storey DBE, the new facility provides an expanded area for sports and PE; viewing galleries; a large fitness suite; a ‘mind and body’ studio and a welcoming reception and hospitality area.
 Our netball courts and all-weather pitch have been recently resurfaced to a high specification, bringing Withington’s sports facilities to an excellent standard across all areas.
 A new outdoor activity space has provided an innovative facility that will benefit fitness, wellbeing and social interaction for Senior pupils.
 In 2022, a new dining experience for all was provided including a first-floor extension hosting a multi-functional hospitality space.

-The Development Office has strong links with alumnae as well as former and current parents and staff and has been successful in raising substantial amounts for the Bursary Appeal, for the new Chemistry laboratories and for an Annual Fund which enables enrichment activities for current pupils.
+The Development Office has strong links with alumnae as well as former and current parents and staff and has been successful in raising substantial amounts for the Bursary Fund.
 Withington Onwards (the past pupils’ association) and the Parent Teacher Association are active in, and committed to, supporting the School socially and financially.
-There are also close links with the local community including, for example, the Saturday morning science, classics and DT lessons run by the School for gifted and talented boys and girls from local primary schools under the SHiNE programme.

 Withington Girls’ School is committed to safeguarding and promoting the welfare of children and applicants must be willing to undergo child protection screening including checks with past employers and the Disclosure and Barring Service.